cs1302uga/cs1302-tutorials/visibility/visibility.rst

 are "visible from" some location; this wording just means that the thing "can be accessed from" or "can be used from" that location based on its visibility.

+..
+[0] In Java, a **declaration** introduces an entity (e.g., a variable, method, class, etc.) into a program and includes an identifier (name) that can be used to represent that entity.

 The table below shows all four visibility options that are available in Java, three of which have an associated **visibility modifier** that we can